chjj/blessed/README.md

 - **resizeTimeout** - amount of time (in ms) to redraw the screen after the terminal is resized (default: 300).
 - **tabSize** - the width of tabs within an element's content.
+- **autoPadding** - automatically position child elements with border and padding in mind.

 ##### Properties: